chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/data.md

 }
 ```

-Now we're going to create a angular module to bridge the components and the store.
+Now we're going to create an Angular module to bridge the components and the store.

-Create a new file called `task.module.ts` inside the `components` folder and add the following:
+Create a new file called `task.module.ts` inside the `src/app/components` directory and add the following:

 ```ts:title=src/app/components/task.module.ts
 import { NgModule } from '@angular/core';